oasisprotocol/demo-chat/README.md

 An E2E encrypted chat with token gated group chats built on Oasis Sapphire with ROFL.

+## !!
+Disclaimer !!

+This is a demo application and should not be used in production.

 ## How It Works

 CraneChat is a decentralized chat application that provides: